1. What is the US “Big and Beautiful” Act?

 1. Social fairness controversy :

-Democrats accused the bill of "trading the poor's bread for the rich's yachts," cutting $1.2 trillion in welfare to support tax cuts and exacerbating the gap between the rich and the poor .
+Democrats accused the bill of "trading the poor's bread for the rich's yachts," cutting $1.2 trillion in welfare benefits to support tax cuts and exacerbating the gap between the rich and the poor. .

-The Republican Party is divided, with two Republican senators turning against the bill and voting against it, and all the Democrats among the 49 senators voting against it .
+The Republican Party is divided, with two Republican senators turning against the bill and voting against it, and all the Democrats are among the 49 who voted against it. .

 3. Programming game is heating up :

-The Republicans won by a narrow margin of 51:49 with a last-ditch vote (Senator Ron Johnson voted in favor). .
+The Republicans won by a narrow margin of 51-49 thanks to a last-ditch vote (Senator Ron Johnson voted in favor). .

-The Democrats launched a "reading tactic" to delay and try to stimulate public opposition .
+Democrats use "reading tactics" to delay and try to stimulate public opposition .

 III.
 Specific Impacts on the United States and the World

-Economic level : It may stimulate corporate investment in the short term, but the expansion of fiscal deficits in the long term may push up inflation and interest rates .
+Economic level : It may stimulate corporate investment in the short term, but the long-term expansion of fiscal deficits may push up inflation and interest rates .

-Social level : Welfare cuts may trigger protests from low-income groups and exacerbate social divisions .
+Social level : Welfare cuts may trigger protests from low-income groups, exacerbating social divisions .

-Political level : If the bill is passed, Trump's approval rating may rise in the short term, but he may suffer a rebound in the midterm elections .
+Political level : If the bill is passed, Trump's approval rating may rise in the short term, but may rebound in the midterm elections .

 2. Global shock waves: